GiuseppeCassisi96/FantasiaAR/README.md

 # FantasiaAR
-Fantasia is a 3D game AR markerless developed for Android devices using Unreal Engine 5.
-When the level starts, the player has to scan the environment with his phone to find a suitable area to spawn the level.
-When the environment is scanned, he can touch the screen to spawn the level.
-The goal of game is to reach the end of level without die.
-The player, during his adventure, will encounter some enemies.
-The player can save his progress thanks to a basic save system.
-The player can also do the tutorial before to starts the adventure in order to learns the game basics.
-The project was developed for an university course called "Realtà Virtuale " held by the professor N. A. Borghese.
+Fantasia is a 3D AR markerless game developed for Android devices using Unreal Engine 5.
+The player's goal is to reach the end of the level by overcoming various environmental obstacles.
+During the game, the player will face some enemies.
+The game has a basic save system and game lore.
+To learn the game, the player can complete the tutorial levels before starting the main mode.